alifeee/blogtest/steam-collage-api/steam-collage-api.md

 This is created fresh every time you reload the page, and comes from [my server].

 Is being able to have a live image like that worth the considerable (as you will unearth below) pain?
 Maybe.
-I think it's neat.
+I think it's neat!

-I consider myself a fairly visual person, and as such I like to always have an image to use in combination with text (as you see on [*this blog's homepage*] any [lipu tenpo posts][lipu tenpo], and any Notion page I have [unfortunately] made you subscribe to).
+I consider myself a visual person, and as such I like to always have an image to use in combination with text (as you see on [*this blog's homepage*] any [lipu tenpo posts][lipu tenpo], and any Notion page I have [unfortunately] made you subscribe to).
 In the past for these things I have used Python and [Pillow] to make collages, such as this [lipu tenpo] collage:

 ![Collage of lipu tenpo covers](./images/lipu%20tenpo%20collage.png)